SAFE2 (SAFE2) Reaches Market Cap of $12.45 Million

 About SAFE2

-It is usually not presently possible to purchase alternative cryptocurrencies such as SAFE2 directly using U.S. dollars.
-Investors seeking to trade SAFE2 should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SAFE2 using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as SAFE2 directly using US dollars.
+Investors seeking to trade SAFE2 should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy SAFE2 using one of the exchanges listed above.

 Receive News & Updates for SAFE2 Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SAFE2 and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.